Choosing An Instrument

 The auditory perception and comfort of people with hearing loss is very complex and individual, although there is often a preference for low pitches.
-A definitive source of help in identifying individual requirements may be found in the charity, Enabling for Music.

 This is linked to perception, as good aural or visual memory will compensate for many perceptual difficulties.